lonestarcode/data-framework/README.md

 ### **3. Automated Workflows**
 - Workflow applications, like the `content-generator`, use processed data to create actionable outputs (e.g., articles, reports, or trading decisions).

-### **4. Media Processing**
-- Non-textual data, such as images and audio, are analyzed for insights or integrated with textual data for comprehensive analytics.

 ---

 ## Example Pipeline